 At MacLean Law, our Property Restraining Order and Mareva Injunction Lawyers explain how we can help protect your interest in and to all of these local Vancouver, and international Asian properties and investments.
 Click here to meet with Western Canada’s largest Mandarin and Cantonese speaking family law team.

 Vancouver and Toronto Mandarin High Net Worth Divorce Lawyers 中文專線：604 682 6466

-In today’s blog, Sunny Chiu explains that family law injunctions are discretionary remedies that either restrain or mandate conduct.
+In today’s blog, we explain that family law injunctions are discretionary remedies that either restrain or mandate conduct.
 In a family law context, most injunctions are interlocutory (made before a trial).
 The Supreme Court of British Columbia has the authority to grant injunctive relief under its inherent jurisdiction and s.
 39 of the Law and Equity Act, and it also has jurisdiction in all matters under s.
 192 of the Family Law Act.